cs4241-21a/final_project/README.md

 ### Bryan Lima
 * Built reroll playlist functionality
 * Integrated API endpoints into React app
-* Attmpted to figure out Autehntication with the Spotify API, so anybody could long into their personal account
+* Attempted to figure out Autehntication with the Spotify API, so anybody could long into their personal account

 ### Ashwin Pai

 ### River Yan
+* Developed generating popular songs from a given genre function using the API
+* Hepled with generating recommendations for the user
+* Created API endpoints

 ## Design Achievements
 * **Figma Designs**: Designed app interfaces with Figma before development.